Frequently Asked Questions

 7. Does Procter offer a free guarding survey?

-A: For customers who feel they need expert advice on possible hazards they may have with their machinery, Procter are more than happy to carry out a free site survey and put forward workable solutions.
+A: For customers who feel they need expert advice on possible hazards they may have with their machinery, Procter are more than happy to carry out a free initial consultation and put forward workable solutions.

 8. Can Procter undertake any required electrical/control work?